Student Score Reporting

 • Claim 4: Research/Inquiry—Students can engage in research and inquiry to investigate topics, and to analyze, integrate, and present information.

-The four claims for mathematics, as taken from the Smarter Balanced Grade Level Tables for All Claims and Assessment Targets and Item Types web document, are as follows:
+The four claims for mathematics, as taken from the Smarter Balanced Claims for the Mathematics Summative Assessments, are as follows:

 • Claim 1: Concepts & Procedures—Students can explain and apply mathematical concepts and interpret and carry out mathematical procedures with precision and fluency.